spheronFdn/sos-ai-bounty/README.md

 - Link to a massive text file with no formatting or context.
 This is overwhelming and makes it difficult to find your relevant contributions.

-## ⚙️ Git Workflow

-Creating a remarkable project is just the beginning—maintaining it is equally important.
-Follow these guidelines to ensure your submission is top-notch and easy for others to maintain:

-1. Work in Feature Branches
-> Why: Working in feature branches ensures that all development is isolated from the main branch.
-This allows you to experiment and iterate without risking the stability of the main project.

-2. Branching from develop
-> Why: Keeping the master branch stable is crucial.
-By branching from develop, you ensure that your codebase is always in a state that's ready for release.

-3. Pull Requests Only
-> Why: Avoid direct pushes to develop or master.
-This not only keeps the code clean but also enables peer review and discussion, fostering better collaboration and code quality.

-4. Rebase Before Pushing
-> Why: Rebasing allows you to integrate the latest changes from develop or master into your feature branch without cluttering the history with merge commits.
-This keeps the project history clean and understandable.

-5. Resolve Conflicts During Rebase
-> Why: Addressing conflicts before making a pull request ensures a smoother merge process and prevents issues in the main branches.

-6. Delete Merged Branches
-> Why: Once a branch has been merged, delete it to keep the repository clean and organized, preventing clutter from inactive branches.

-7. Build and Test Before Pull Request
-> Why: Ensure that your branch builds successfully and passes all tests before merging.
-This step is critical to maintaining the stability of the develop and master branches.

-8. Use a .gitignore File
-> Why: A good .gitignore file prevents unnecessary files (like system files or editor settings) from being pushed to the repository, keeping the codebase clean.

-9. Protect develop and master Branches
-> Why: Protecting these branches ensures that no unintended or unreviewed changes are introduced, maintaining the integrity of your production-ready code.

-## 🛠️ Consistent Environments

-1. Development Environment
-> Maintain a consistent development environment to reduce "it works on my machine" issues.
-Use tools like Docker to containerize your environment, ensuring consistency across different systems.

-2. Dependency Management
-> Use tools like package.json or requirements.txt to manage dependencies, making it easy for others to set up and run your project.

 ## </> Code Quality

 1. Code Style